Elementary Education, B.A.

 2. Understand how human development affects learning and apply that understanding to practice.

-3. Differentiate instruction with respect for individual & cultural characteristics.
+3. Differentiate instruction with respect for individual and cultural characteristics.

 4. Candidates possess current academic knowledge.